Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

-The findings from more than 24 human studies suggest that holy basil is a safe herb that can be used to help normalize glucose levels, blood pressure, cholesterol levels, and assist in relieving many other conditions.
-The use of holy basil in these studies was done in addition to the patients' normal treatment and diet.
+The findings from more than 24 human studies suggest that holy basil is a safe herb that can be used to help normalize glucose levels, blood pressure, and cholesterol levels and assist in relieving many other conditions.
+The use of holy basil in these studies was done in addition to the patient's normal treatment and diet.

-After reviewing the published literature of trials done on humans, I am convinced that unlike many other herbs, holy basil has minimal to no side effects and surprising benefits.
+After reviewing the published literature on trials done on humans, I am convinced that, unlike many other herbs, holy basil has minimal to no side effects and surprising benefits.

 Holy basil has several bioactive compounds including eugenol, ursolic acid, beta-caryophyllene, linalool, and 1,8-cineole which account for its pharmacological actions.
 Most of these constituents are present in the leaves which is the commonly used part, both dried and fresh.

 Do not stop using a drug prescribed by your physician with the intent to begin a herbal therapy.
 I would suggest you talk to your doctor before you want to begin using any herb.

 Before you consider using holy basil for any health condition, I would suggest that you carefully read this article for the dosage and know how to use the herb for the best results.